bishnu9798/INFINITY-CODERS-R1-CIH-2.0/SETUP.md

 1. **"Cannot connect to MongoDB"**:
    - Check your internet connection
-   - Verify MongoDB Atlas connection string in `.env`
-   - Ensure your IP is whitelisted in Atlas Network Access
-   - Check username/password are correct
+   - The shared database requires internet access
+   - Try restarting the backend server

 2. **"Port already in use"**:
    - Kill existing processes: `npx kill-port 3002` and `npx kill-port 5173`
-   - Or change ports in `.env` and `vite.config.js`
+   - Or restart your computer to clear all ports

 3. **"Module not found" errors**:
-   - Delete `node_modules` and `package-lock.json`
+   - Delete `node_modules` and `package-lock.json` in both root and backend folders
-   - Run `npm install` again
+   - Run `npm install` in both directories again

 4. **Frontend not loading**:
    - Clear browser cache (Ctrl+F5)
    - Check browser console for errors (F12)
    - Ensure backend is running first

+5. **"No data showing"**:
+   - This is normal for a fresh setup
+   - Register accounts and create test data
+   - Data is shared across all developers

 ### Debug Steps

 1. **Check Backend Logs**:
    - Look at the terminal running the backend
-   - Should show successful MongoDB connection
+   - Should show: "✅ Connected to MongoDB Atlas"

 2. **Check Frontend Console**:
    - Open browser developer tools (F12)